Looking for Cuba travel tips? We’ve got you covered!

 If your bank thinks your cards are being used without your consent, they will cancel them on your behalf and leave you stranded.

-Documentation Required for Travel to Cuba
+Tips On Documentation for Travel to Cuba

-12. Travel Insurance for Cuba
+12. Get travel insurance for Cuba

 You need to have travel insurance to travel to Cuba.
 They do spot checks at Customs and if you can’t produce policy documentation, they make you buy insurance there.

 The credit card we use to buy flights has nominal travel insurance included.
 It doesn’t cover everything though but we took the gamble.
-We weren’t checked going into Cuba.

 13. Print out any travel documents before you leave for Cuba

-If you need any travel documents while you’re in Cuba or for your next destination, print them before flying to Havana.
+If you need any travel documents while you’re in Cuba, or for your next destination, print them before flying to Havana.

 14. Getting your Cuba Visa